Tourism and Entrepreneurship (BRL370)

 Method of work

-Lectures, discussions, group work, guest lectures and field trips.
+Lectures, discussions, group work, and guest lectures.

 Open for